 A student may stipulate that this directory information not be disclosed by completing a Request to Withhold Directory Information, which can be found on the Registrar’s Office website.

 The seminary may disclose education records without a student’s prior written consent under the FERPA exception for disclosure to school officials whom the seminary has determined have legitimate educational interests.
 A school official is a person employed by the seminary in an administrative, supervisory, academic, research, or support staff position (including campus safety personnel); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a contractor outside of the seminary who performs an institutional service or function for which the seminary would otherwise use its own employees and who is under the direct control of the seminary with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent.
+A school official also may include a contractor outside of the seminary who performs an institutional service or function for which the seminary would otherwise use its own employees and who is under the direct control of the seminary with respect to the use and maintenance of PII from education records, such as an attorney, auditor, The Fuller Foundation (for serving the Fuller alumni community, managing scholarship funds, and conducting development activities in support of Fuller Seminary), or collection agent.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the seminary.

 FERPA regulations permit the disclosure of PII from the education records without obtaining prior written consent of the student: